 - Jax Ale Trail

-14. You can get schooled in Jacksonville
+14. You Can Get Schooled in Jacksonville

 If you’re looking for higher education opportunities, you’ll have plenty of options in Jax.
-It’s home to several state and private four-year colleges and community colleges, including Florida State College at Jacksonville, University of North Florida, St. Johns River State College, Jacksonville University, and First Coast Technical College.
+It’s home to several state and private four-year universities and community colleges, including Florida State College at Jacksonville, University of North Florida, St. Johns River State College, Jacksonville University, and First Coast Technical College.

-|Q: What are downsides to living in Jacksonville, Florida?|
+|Q: What are downsides to living in Jacksonville, Florida?

 A: If you’re someone who loves city living for its walkability, you may find that hard to do in Jacksonville.
 Given its massive size, you really need a car to get around the entire city.
 And when considering safety, Jacksonville also has a relatively high crime index.
 Neighborhood Scout gives Jax a crime index of 8, meaning it’s considered to be safer than only 8% of other U.S. cities, so you’ll want to be vigilant, as in most cities.